borb/amigahid-pico/README.md

 ## introduction

-amigahid-pico is a rewrite of the [amigahid](https://github.com/borb/amigahid) project to the rp2040 microcontroller, the raspberry pi pico in the short term, possibly something .
+amigahid-pico is a rewrite of the [amigahid](https://github.com/borb/amigahid) project to the rp2040 microcontroller, the raspberry pi pico in the short term, possibly something more bespoke if the complete project goals are reached.

 **this is a work in progress.** if it builds, that's useful.